What is Street Wheelie?

 Keyboard Controls (Desktop)

-Up Arrow - Tilt backward to initiate and maintain wheelie
+Up Arrow / W Key - Tilt backward to lift the front wheel and initiate wheelie

-Down Arrow - Tilt forward or apply reverse to lower front wheel
+Down Arrow / S Key - Tilt forward or brake to lower front wheel and stabilize

 R Key - Restart from the beginning